Edgar Sevikyan: Loan to Akron Tolyatti

 On 10 September 2025, Akron Tolyatti announced the signing of Sevikyan on a one-season loan with an option to buy.
+He left Akron as his loan expired on 9 June 2026.

+Loan to Ceuta

+On 1 September 2026, Sevikyan returned to Spain and joined Segunda División side Ceuta on a one-year loan deal.

 International career

 Sevikyan represented Russia from the under-15 to the under-20 levels.
 At the time it was unclear where Sevikyan would play in his senior national career.
 Having talks with both the Armenian and Russian federations he stated that he still needed time to decide.
 He made his debut for Russian under-21 team on 3 September 2021 in a Under-21 Euro qualifier against Spain that Russia lost 1–4.

 Sevikyan was first called up to the Russia national football team for a training camp in September 2023.
 On 31 August 2023, Sevikyan issued a statement saying he decided to represent Armenia national football team instead.
 He made his debut for Armenia on 12 October 2023 in a Euro 2024 qualifier against Latvia.